 Amazingly, two of the women that I met in my very first biology and chemistry classes at ECC are now dear friends graduating alongside me.
 We are a snapshot of the diversity that can be found and is fostered at ECC: a 21-year old preparing for her first career, a 31-year old motivated to make a change in her life, and a 45-year old career-changer!

 This is not my first degree, but it is my most hard-won.
-Successfully balancing my current career, my marriage, my children and my education has been the ultimate challenge.
+Successfully balancing my current career, marriage, children, and education has been the ultimate challenge.
 The support of many ECC faculty and classmates whom I now call friends have helped make this possible.
-My advice to future students is to never think it is too late to listen to that whisper to do or learn something different.
+My advice to future students is never to think it is too late to listen to that whisper to do or learn something different.
 Nothing fills your heart like learning, and I am most proud to have set this example for my teenage twin sons, who have supported and encouraged me along this journey.

 ~ Jenn Tribble, St. Charles